yetanotherx/WorldEditCUI/INSTALL.md

 --------------------------------

 WorldEditCUI can be installed the old fashioned way, by patching minecraft.jar.
-However, due to the WorldEdit dependency, it requires a bit more work.
+However, due to the configuration file, it requires a bit more work.
 To install using this method, do the following steps:

 1. Download WorldEditCUI and unzip it.
 Chances are you've already done that.
-2. In the WorldEditCUI-build/WorldEditCUI folder, copy the wecui/ folder and all of its contents into minecraft.jar.
+2. In the WorldEditCUI-build/WorldEditCUI/ folder, copy the wecui/ folder and all of its contents into minecraft.jar.
 (If you don't know how to do this, there is a handy guide at http://bit.ly/v9Ymqz on how to install mods)
 3. In the WorldEditCUI-build folder, copy the WorldEditCUI folder and all its